Heredity: It Runs in the Family

 As you may have guessed, identical twins are the exception.
 Each twin gets the same set of genes from their mother and father‚ÄĒmaking them physically and genetically identical.

 Although an individual may look similar to a relative, it does not mean they will develop the same diseases and health problems as that relative.
-Each gene is passed separately so if you've always been told you look just like your mother, that doesn't mean you will have all of the same health problems.
-For example, even the look, shape and color of your eyes are controlled by different genes than those that affect how your eyes work so having the same shape and color eyes as a parent doesn't mean you will also inherit age-related macular degeneration from them.
+Each gene is passed separately, so if you've always been told you look just like your mother, that doesn't mean you will have all of the same health problems.
+For example, even the look, shape and color of your eyes is controlled by different genes than those that affect how your eyes work, so having the same shape and color eyes as a parent doesn't mean you will also inherit age-related macular degeneration from them.

 In addition, genetic risk factors for diseases that affect only males or only females can be transmitted by both genders.
-For example, a male can have and pass on to his children a genetic variant that increases the risk of disease that only occurs in females like ovarian cancer.
+For example, a male can have and pass on to his children a genetic variant that increases the risk of disease that only occurs in females, such as ovarian cancer.

-For example, if a man has an extensive family history of ovarian cancer, it is possible that he inherited a genetic variant associated with ovarian cancer.
+If a man has an extensive family history of ovarian cancer, it is possible he inherited a genetic variant associated with ovarian cancer.
 Even though he cannot develop ovarian cancer, he could still pass on this variant to his children.
 His daughters may have an increased risk for developing ovarian cancer and his sons may in turn pass the variant on to their daughters, increasing their risk for ovarian cancer.

 Similarly, females can have and pass on to their children genetic variants that increase the risk of diseases that only occur in males.
 For example, a woman can pass on a genetic variant associated with an increased risk of prostate cancer to her sons, even though she cannot ever get prostate cancer herself.